smnorris/fwapg/extras/precipitation/README.md

 The output table can be joined to streams or points on the FWA watershed network.

+## Requirements

+Raster processing is done with `rasterstats`:

+    pip install rasterstats

 ## Usage

 To download, process and generate mean annual precipitation for each stream segment: